 6. In preparing this report consultations have taken place with the Leader, Deputy Leader, Communities and Volunteering Portfolio Holders and Ward Councillors for Pelaw and Heworth.
-The Service Directors for Street Scene, Commissioning and Neighbourhoods and Trading and Commercialisation have also been consulted.

 Alternative Options

 7. The option of retaining the property has been discounted as the maintenance of the green and pavilion had been identified as an efficiency saving.
 There were no alternative viable options for the use of the site.